Last July a crew of 17 dancers from 6 countries met in Berlin and brought to life a plan I had been refining for a long time.

 For years I tried to make a plan of outreach to yogis and martial artists.
 Last year I met Cédric Tellier, kung-fu master, actor, tango and zouk dancer.
 The concept for this film unfurled before our eyes.
 Then an absolute dream team of cinematographers, dancers, and musicians joined with beautiful enthusiasm.
 I am so grateful for the trust everyone placed in me.

 Herewith, is WARRIOR.
 As you probably know, there are several yoga poses named ‘Warrior’, and martial arts practitioners cultivate a spiritual warriorhood, even if they do not intend to fight anyone.
-The film is designed to resonate with cultural references yogis and martial artists.
+The film is designed with cultural references to resonate with yogis and martial artists.

 Developing these disciplined, solitary skills is a kind of warriorhood itself.
 As is getting through life.
 I have always believed that partnership would be the reward.
 Tango offers us the experience of unity through our disciplined bodies.